vmwhite/vmwhite.github.io/_posts/2023-03-17-DeterminingReplications.md

 $n = \frac{\frac{Z^2p(1-p)}{e^2}}{1+\frac{Z^2p(1-p)}{e^2N}}$
 where $Z$ is the Z score, $p$ is the population proportion, $e$ is the margin of error, and $N$ is the population size

+factor in drop out rate after finding ideal sample adjsut for potential drop out rate so that you still meet desired significance.